rohanbhateja0/cstk-fastlane/docs/pages/for-developers/component-development/ai-prompts/templates/core-requirements.md

 - [ ] Verify interactive states work correctly
 - [ ] Confirm responsive behavior is appropriate
 - [ ] Validate accessibility compliance (keyboard, screen readers, contrast)
-- [ ] Test in Sitecore editing mode and ensure fields are editable
+- [ ] Test in Contentstack Live Preview mode and ensure fields are editable
-- [ ] Test Design Library mode rendering
 - [ ] Check that conditional logic handles edge cases properly
-- [ ] Verify Content SDK field rendering works correctly
+- [ ] Verify all links have locale prefix
+- [ ] Test with different locales to ensure proper localization
-- [ ] Test that link text appears correctly (not "[object Object]")
+- [ ] Test with Arabic locale to verify RTL rendering
+- [ ] Verify directional layouts (icons, flex, margins) work in RTL

 ## Deliverable
 Output a single, production-ready file with all necessary imports, types, and logic.
-The component should match the Figma designs as closely as possible while supporting all required variants and maintaining full Sitecore XM Cloud compatibility with Content SDK integration.
+The component should match the Figma designs as closely as possible while supporting all required variants and maintaining full Contentstack CMS integration with Live Preview support and proper multilingual handling.

 ## Usage Instructions